Log: Inspiration

 21.02.2025 // Constellations

 When the world appears to be pregnant with possibility, I take it as an invitation to embark upon a journey.
-Or, when I embark on a new journey, the world often appears to suddenly be pregnant with possibility, such as after some recent day trips to Paris.
-But even after returning to the rolling muddy hills of the Yonne, I continued to be restless, yearning to visit and revisit as I have done at the Palais-Royal, the courtyard of the Louvre, the narrow roads from Opera to Châtelet and the Centre Pompidou.
+Or, when I embark on a new journey, the world often appears to suddenly be pregnant with possibility, such as it appears to me now, after some recent day trips to Paris.
+But even after returning to the rolling muddy hills of the Yonne, I continue to be restless, yearning to visit and revisit as I have done at the Palais-Royal, the courtyard of the Louvre, the narrow roads from Opera to Châtelet and the Centre Pompidou.

 Wandering up and down the streets of a beloved city brings me a quiet but intense joy, akin to the feelings evoked by my favorite books, films, images, music.
 And so, I decided to embark on another journey, but this time through my memory, the internet, and some ink.

-So, a brief reflection and inventory on my eclectic mental re-collection of sights and sounds.
+So, here is a brief inventory of my eclectic mental re-collections of sights, sounds, and feelings.

-Éstos son: la indiferencia de la niebla, el rencor de la arena, el abrazo de una pieza estrecha, el grito del mar, la copulación de una bomba atómica, el asesinato de la nieve, un canto moribundo, los escombros del esqueleto, los besos fríos de la tempestad, el rostro ansioso de una calle, un dolor que baila
+Éstos son: la indiferencia de la niebla, el rencor de la arena, el abrazo de una pieza estrecha, el grito del mar, la copulación del átomo, el asesinato de la nieve, los escombros del esqueleto, los besos fríos de la tempestad, el rostro ansioso de una calle, un dolor que baila

 Books